jquery-validation/validation-content/pages/reference.md

 ```

 # Methods
 A validation method implements the logic to validate any element.
-Provided are a set of default validation methods, such as required.
-Apart from required itself and equalTo, all validation methods declare an element valid when it has no value at all.
-That way an email field is optional unless required is specified.
+Provided are a set of default validation methods, such as `required`.
+Apart from `required` itself and `equalTo`, all validation methods declare an element valid when it has no value at all.
+That way an email field is optional unless `required` is specified.
 You can specify an element input to contain a valid email address, or nothing at all.
 Use <a href="/jQuery.validator.addMethod/">jQuery.validator.addMethod</a> to implement custom methods.

 # Rules
 A validation rule applies one or more validation methods to an input element.
 You can specify validation rules via metadata or via plugin settings (option `rules`).
 The decision is often influenced by serverside infrastructure.
 If a web framework is used, it is often easier to use metadata, which is also good for fast prototyping.
 Plugin settings produce cleaner markup, though valid markup results from both.